What we know about the Michigan State University shooting victims

 "She's kind, loving, caring, compassionate, driven," and "very family oriented," Anderson's grandmother April Davis told the Detroit Free Press.

-Earlier, Dr. M. Jon Dean, superintendent of the Grosse Pointe Public School System, had said the third victim was also a graduate from the district.
+Earlier, Dr. M. Jon Dean, superintendent of the Grosse Pointe Public School System, had said the two victims were graduates from the district.

 "Earlier this morning I learned that both Grosse Pointe North and South each have a recent graduate that died from their injuries last night at MSU," Dean wrote in a letter sent to students' families on Tuesday.
 "I can't even process what I just wrote.
 How can we have our community impacted in this personal way?"